At R&B we're growing...

 From Consumers into Creators

-We're breaking through our passive acceptance of the spiritual status quo and building the kinds of spaces we just might be able to care about again--spaces where we feel actually seen and accepted in all our weird, unorthodox, imperfectly-but-graciously-formed glory.
+We're breaking through our passive acceptance of the spiritual status quo and building the kinds of progressive spaces where we feel actually seen and accepted in all our weird, unorthodox, imperfectly-but-graciously-formed glory.

 We're spending time with old things; stories, songs, rituals, calendars, and finding in them radical (a word whose root meaning comes from "root") new ways of engaging with our world.